silverbulletmd/silverbullet/website/Silver Bullet.md

 * **Extend it your way**.
 SB is highly extensible with [[🔌 Plugs]], and you can customize it to your liking and your workflows.

 ## Installing Silver Bullet
-For this you will need to have a recent version of [node.js installed](https://nodejs.org/en/) (16+).
-Silver Bullet has only been tested on MacOS and Linux thus far.
-It could also run on Windows, let me know if it does.
+Silver Bullet is built using [Deno](https://deno.land).
+To install it, you will need to have Deno installed (tested on 1.26 or later).
+If you have homebrew on a Mac, this is just a single `brew install deno` away.

-To install and run SB, create a folder for your pages (it can be empty, or be an existing folder with `.md` files) and run the following command in your terminal:
+To run Silver Bullet create a folder for your pages (it can be empty, or be an existing folder with `.md` files) and run the following command in your terminal:

-    npx @silverbulletmd/server <path-to-folder>

-Optionally you can use the `--port` argument to specify a HTTP port (defaults to `3000`) and you can pass a `--password` flag to require a password to access.
-Note this is a rather weak security mechanism, so it’s recommended to add additional layers of security on top of this if you run this on a public server somewhere (at least add TLS).
-Personally, I run it on a tiny Linux VM on my server at home and use a VPN (Tailscale) to access it from outside my home.
+    deno run -A --unstable https://get.silverbullet.md <pages-path>

+However, because this command is not super easy to remember, you may install it as well:

+    deno install -f --name silverbullet -A --unstable https://get.silverbullet.md

+This will create a `silverbullet` (feel free to replace `silverbullet` in this command with whatever you like) alias in your `~/.deno/bin` folder.
+Make sure this path is in your `PATH` environment variable.

+This allows you to install Silver Bullet simply as follows:

+    silverbullet <pages-path>

+By default, SB will bind to port `3000`, to use a different port use the `--port` flag.
+By default SB doesn’t offer any sort of authentication, to add basic password authentication, pass the `--password` flag.

-Once downloaded and booted, you will be provided with a URL to open SB in your browser (spoiler alert: by default this will be http://localhost:3000 ).
+Once downloaded and booted, SB will print out a URL to open SB in your browser (spoiler alert: by default this will be http://localhost:3000 ).

 That’s it!
 Enjoy.